RealTimeLogic/SMQ/README.md

 **[See the SMQ home page for details](https://realtimelogic.com/products/simplemq/)**

+# TL;DR; IoT Quickstart

+Setup your own IoT solution as follows:

+1. Download and compile the example code "as is".
+The example, when run, connects to the online test broker at:[https://simplemq.com/m2m-led/](https://simplemq.com/m2m-led/).
+2. Familiarize yourself with how the example works.
+3. Follow the Setting up a [Low Cost SMQ IoT Broker](https://makoserver.net/blog/2016/04/Setting-up-a-Low-Cost-SMQ-IoT-Broker) for how to setup your own IoT solution.
+4. Modify the example code (examples/m2m-led.c) and change the domain URL (SMQ_DOMAIN).
+The URL should be set to your own IoT server.

 # License

 The source code is released under the **Eclipse Public License - V 2.0**: [https://www.eclipse.org/legal/epl-v20.html](https://www.eclipse.org/legal/epl-v20.html)